KeatonMueller/cube-solver/README.md

 # cube-solver

-This is a C++ application to solve a Rubik's Cube using the CFOP method.
+This is a C++ application to solve a Rubik's Cube.

+The method employed is a standard layer by layer method using OLL and PLL to solve the final layer.

 It is currently in very early stages of development.